openbmc/openbmc/poky/documentation/overview-manual/development-environment.rst

--  *Patch Workflow:* This workflow allows you to notify the maintainer through an email that you have a change (or patch) you would like considered for the "master" branch of the Git repository.
+-  *Patch Workflow:* This workflow allows you to notify the maintainer through an email that you have a change (or patch) you would like considered for the development branch of the Git repository.
 To send this type of change, you format the patch and then send the email using the Git commands ``git format-patch`` and ``git send-email``.
    For information on how to use these scripts, see the